This article will clarify what the LGPD is, outline compliance steps for publishers, and explain how the LGPD compares to the GDPR.

 The LGPD, or Lei Geral de Proteção de Dados (General Data Protection Law), is a comprehensive data privacy law that guarantees individual rights to Brazil’s more than 150M internet users.

 The LGPD was passed in August 2018 and was finalized by President Jair Bolsonaro last July.
-The LGPD will be effective August 15, 2020 and enforced by a new national authority, the Autoridade Nacional de Proteção de Dados (ANPD), similar to the European Data Protection Board (EDPB).
+Enforcement of the law was delayed this spring.
+The LGPD will now be effective August 1, 2021 and enforced by a new national authority, the Autoridade Nacional de Proteção de Dados (ANPD), similar to the European Data Protection Board (EDPB).

 The LGPD applies to all data collection and processing in Brazil - and for all individuals within the territory of Brazil - regardless of the data processor’s headquarters.